-We are bringing Tree and Wood, a Jony Easterby production, to the beautiful surroundings of Leonardslee Lakes and Gardens, in West Sussex during half term this October as part of the Horsham District Year of Culture 2019.
+We are thrilled to be staging Tree and Wood, an immersive musical and theatrical journey into the heart of the beautiful surroundings of Leonardslee Lakes and Gardens, in West Sussex as a highlight of the Horsham District Year of Culture 2019.

-Running from Thursday 24 October until Saturday 2 November, Tree and Wood offers the opportunity for families to experience something extremely exciting during half term as well as give people a chance to enjoy the stunning surroundings of Leonardslee Gardens after hours.
+Running from Thursday 24 October until Saturday 2 November Tree and Wood offers the opportunity for all members of the family to share a unique after dark experience during half term.
+Enjoy the stunning surroundings of Leonardslee Gardens like you have never seen them before.

 To view a trailer of the show go here